 A literature review published in the International Journal of Women’s Health found that Black cohosh may help to improve urinary symptoms and reduce the risk of urinary tract infections (UTIs).
 Black cohosh is thought to work by reducing inflammation and relaxing the muscles of the bladder and urethra.
 A small study published in Menopause also found that Black cohosh may help to improve urinary incontinence in postmenopausal women.
 However, more research is needed to confirm these effects.
 Therefore, Black cohosh may be a promising natural treatment for urinary problems, but more research is needed to understand its full potential.

 Black cohosh is also Circuta maculata, bugbane, macrotys, black snakeroot, rattleweed, and rheumatism root.
 The herb gets its name from the Greek word for “snake,” because it was thought to be a snake-repelling plant.
 Black cohosh is safe and well tolerated, with few adverse side effects.
-The most common side effect is gastrointestinal upset, nausea, vomiting, and diarrhea.
+The most common black cohosh side effect are gastrointestinal upset, nausea, vomiting, and diarrhea.
 Black cohosh should not be used by pregnant or breastfeeding women or women with a history of breast cancer.
-The herb should also be used with caution in women with a history of endometriosis or uterine fibroids.
-Black cohosh can interact with certain medications, so it is important to speak with a healthcare provider before taking the herb.
+The herb should also be used cautiously in women with a history of endometriosis or uterine fibroids.
+Black cohosh can interact with certain medications, so speaking with a healthcare provider before taking the herb is important.
 Black cohosh is generally considered safe when used as directed.
 It can be used for long use and as an alternative to hormone therapy.